Agile – a new ERP Implementation Journey

 So how does the Agile ERP Project Management methodology address the five areas of project failure outlined above?

 - The focus in the selection process is on selecting a system that closely meets business needs.
 The budget and implementation plan should also focus on implementing a vanilla system as soon as possible.
 This focus will control costs but also enable the business to start realising benefits quickly – while allowing solutions to improve through further iterations.

-- It is essential that business processes are based upon the standard functionality in the system.
-Instead of spending a lot of money and time on replicating the old ways of working.
+- Business processes must align with the standard functionality in the system, instead of spending a lot of money and time on replicating the old ways of working.

 - With a robust solution based on standard functionality, changes should only happen where there are business-critical gaps.
 These should be formally documented and signed off before any modifications are carried out.

 - Shorter, more focused timescales make it easier for management to engage in the process.
 They can see when the new system should start delivering business benefit within their area of responsibility.